 The simple answer is that it depends on you and your circumstance.

-Cost will be influenced by whether you need a partial or complete denture, whether you want a fixed or removable option and what other treatment you may need to have before fitting the denture.
+Cost will be influenced by whether you need a partial or complete denture, whether you want a fixed or removable option, the materials used, and what other treatment you may need to have before fitting the denture.